spkelle2/Equipment_Routing_Docs/_build/html/_sources/reporting.rst.txt

     * how many hours each hauler worked each day

-All of this information we then compile into a report which can then be used to make a calculation as to the cost of this variation's of a region delivery system.
+All of this information we then compile into a report which can then be used to make a calculation as to the cost of this variation's delivery system.

 Equipment Hauler Cost
 ---------------------